 Kathrin Barutzki (art historian and curator), Cologne

-Inge Boesken-Kanold (artist and purple researcher), Southern France
+Inge Boesken Kanold (artist and purple researcher), Southern France

 Susanne Kridlo (biologist and curator), Wiesbaden

-Andrea Travaglini (archivist SZN), Naples
+Andrea Travaglini (archivist SZN, Archivio Storico - CAPE Department), Naples

 Elsa Wellmann-Gilcher (art historian), Cologne